 Built during the feudal period, Himeji Castle contains an advanced defensive system.
 It consists of more than 80 structures spreading across multiple baileys.
 These baileys are then connected by a series of gates and winding paths.
 The goal of this labyrinth-like layout is to slow down and expose attacking forces to numerous stone-throwing platforms and firing holes.

 At the heart of the complex stands the main keep, Daitenshu, a magnificent multi-story wooden structure.
 From the outside, it appears to have only five floors.
-But it actually has a 7-floor configuration, including six internal floors and a large basement.
+But it actually has a seven-floor configuration, including six internal floors and a large basement.
 The floors are unfurnished and each level gets progressively smaller as you ascend.
 The keep also maintains some hidden features, such as musha–gakushi (hidden rooms where warriors could lie in wait), nijyu-no-tobira (two-layered doors).

 The Restoration of Himeji Castle

 In order to preserve the main keep’s original beauty, an extensive restoration began in 2009 – 45 years after “The Showa Era Restoration”.
 All roof tiles, joint plasters, as well as floorboards and windows, were replaced.
 The edge of eaves, gables and other decorative components were either repainted or completely repaired.

 The restoration team also repaired and reinforced the pillars, making them earthquake-proof.
 Known as “The Heisei Era Restoration”, this whole project costs approximately 2.4 billion yen and it took around six years to complete.
 In March 2015, Himeji Castle was fully re-opened to the public.
 And once again, the White Heron Castle dominates the sky of Himeji.

 Facts about Himeji Castle

 - Unlike many other castles in Japan, Himeji Castle miraculously escaped the devastation of the World War II.
 The castle remained largely intact, although the surrounding area was burnt to the ground.
 Fire and natural disasters also did no harm to the castle.